Fire department contains apartment fire in west Wichita

 WICHITA, Kan.
-(KSNW) – Fire crews have contained a fire at a west Wichita apartment building.
+(KSNW) – Fire crews contained a fire at a west Wichita apartment building.

 Fire crews saw smoke coming from the first-level apartment unit.
 The crews evacuated the unit and found two occupants injured.